cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 - Storing range keys in separate sstables is possible because the only iteractions between range keys and point keys happens at a global level.
 Masking is defined over suffixes.
-It may be extended to be defiend over sequence numbers too (see 'Sequence numbers' section below), but that is optional.
+It may be extended to be defined over sequence numbers too (see 'Sequence numbers' section below), but that is optional.
 Unlike `RANGEDELs`, range keys have no effect on point keys during compactions.